-Look at the rates of new employee 90-day failure, as well as employee engagement with onboarding content.
+Look at the rates of new employee 90-day failure, as well as employee engagement with employee onboarding content.

 If your employees are failing right out of the gate, this is a key indicator that they are not being set up for success within your organization.
 This can be traced back to a lot of factors, including a bad onboarding process, lack of training, or bad company culture.

 Employee engagement survey questions